Representation Theoretic Patterns in Multi-Frequency Class Averaging for Three-Dimensional Cryo-Electron Microscopy: Numerical Results

-In other words, the ground truth local parallel transport data is computed by aligning the local frames within the connected neighborhood, determined by the entries of the matrix $R_i^{-1}R_j$:

-To generate the noisy graph under the probablistic model introduced in~\cite{singer2011viewing}, we keep the correct edge in the neighborhood graph with probability $p$, and use the ground truth local parallel transport data $e^{\imath k \tilde{\theta}_{ij}}$ in~\eqref{eq:align}.
+We generate $N = 10,000$ orthonormal frames $x_1, \dots, x_N$ in $\mathbb{R}^3$, uniformly sampled from $\SO(3)$ with respect to the normalized Haar measure.
+To generate the noisy graph under the probabilistic model introduced in~\cite{singer2011viewing}, we keep the correct edge in the neighborhood graph with probability $p$, and use the ground truth local parallel transport data $e^{\imath k \theta_{ij}}$ in~\eqref{eq:align}.
 With probability $1 - p$, we rewire the edge such that the node $i$ is connected to a randomly selected node that is not connected with $i$.
 For the rewired edge, the optimal in-plane rotational alignment angle is replaced with an angle uniformly sampled from $0$ to $2 \pi$.
-We compute the the eigenvalues and eigenvectors of the normalized Hermitian matrix, $\widetilde{H}^{(k)} = D^{-1/2}H D^{-1/2}$.